Myles Straw Player Props: Guardians vs. Twins

 Myles Straw At The Plate

-- Straw has picked up a hit in 19 of 30 games this year, with multiple hits six times.
+- He has not gone deep in his 31 games this year.

-- In 30 games played this season, he has not hit a long ball.

-- Straw has driven in a run in five games this season (16.7%), including two games with multiple runs batted in.
+- In five games this year (16.1%), Straw has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in nine games this year, with multiple runs four times.
+- In 29.0% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (12.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.